 - Promoting best practices for data collection to ensure that electronic data can be applied to a variety of research settings

 - Collaborating and communicating with stakeholders.

-The Academy's many research-related activities are coordinated by the Council on Research, which includes representatives from the Evidence-Based Practice Committee, the Dietetics Practice Based Research Network Oversight Committee and the Nutrition Care Process and Terminology Committee.
+The Academy's many research-related activities are coordinated by the Council on Research, which includes representatives from the Evidence-Based Practice Committee, the Nutrition Research Network Oversight Committee and the Nutrition Care Process and Terminology Committee.

 The Council on Research was formed in 2014 to coordinate communication and align the Academy’s research efforts.
 The Council consists of four chairs.
 One of the main functions of the Council include guiding the Academy’s research-related committees in conducting research to meet the needs of the membership and advance the Academy’s goals.